PateShin/tp/docs/UserGuide.md

 This feature allows a user to search for specific employees.

 Use the `/find` command followed by the appropriate prefix and keyword:
+- `:id`, Search by employee ID.
+   - 6-digit number is required and must be between 100001 and 999999 inclusive.
 - `:name`, Search by employee name (supports multiple keywords).
    - The name must be fully typed to find; partial names will not yield a search result.
    - Multiple names can be searched.